What it's Really Like to Get Breast Implants

 AEDIT: Do you have any advice for future patients?

 Allison: I have two main pieces of advice.
 First, don’t be alarmed by what your breasts look like just after surgery.
 I made the mistake of looking under my bra on the day after surgery, and I scared myself.
 It's nothing like the end result, and you’re still swollen and sore, so it’s a really bad representation of how much of a success the procedure has been.
 Secondly, don’t be put off by the fear of pain.
-I have a really low pain threshold but I managed fine and the most pain I was in reached around 3/10.
+I have a really low pain threshold but I managed fine and the most pain I was in reached around three out of 10.
 It was really manageable, there was the discomfort of course, but not pain as such.

 AEDIT: Are you pleased with the outcome of your procedure?